Over recent years, many people have taken the plunge and decide to keep chickens.

 The particles (the silty silica) in DE are easily inhaled and can cause your chickens to have breathing problems and even die if they’ve inhaled too much.

-This is especially concerning if you keep your chickens in a confined area where they can’t escape the dust from DE.
+This is especially concerning if you keep your chickens confined areas where they can’t escape the dust from DE.

 Mixing DE with other types of dirt and soil can help avoid problems, but whenever using DE, take care not to overdo it and suffocate your chickens.

-Even if you are a diligent and caring flock keeper, accidents can and do happen.
+Accidents can and do happen even if you are a diligent and caring flock keeper.
 You cannot be perfect all of the time.

-Many of the things mentioned here you are likely already doing because you love your ladies!
+You are likely already doing many of the things mentioned here because you love your ladies!

 We hope that this article has opened your eyes to a few potential hazards to your flock and made you think about your own situation and how it can be improved or changed.

 Do you have any other accidents to add to the list?
 Let us know in the comments below…